-Prerequisite(s): NUR831(Third Year Doctoral Seminar)
+Prerequisite(s): CONSENT(Consent of Instructor), NUR831(Third Year Doctoral Seminar)

 Seminar 4: Doctor of Nursing Practice - Family Nurse Practitioner Seminar

 The purpose of the doctoral seminar is to build upon advanced nursing practice competencies to foster students' completion of the final scholarly project.
 The seminar is individualized to students' specific practice interests and goals.
 The focus of this seminar is to complete the scholarly paper and to develop a manuscript for publication.